zolrath/marky_markov/README.md

 ## Say Some Words

-    marky_markov speak -w 30
+    marky_markov speak -c 3

-Will use the dictionary to create a 30 word long sentence.
-If no number is passed it will default to 200 words.
+Will use the dictionary to create three sentences.
+If no number is passed it will default to five sentences..

 ## Temporary Dictionaries

-    marky_markov speak -s other-file.txt -w 20
+    marky_markov speak -s other-file.txt -c 8

 Generates a temporary dictionary based on the source file passed to it and uses that to speak.
-Here we're loading other-file.txt and restricting the generated sentence to 20 words.
+Here we're loading other-file.txt and restricting the generated text to 8 sentences.

 ## STDIN, Pipe Away!